-Department recommends that the late winter wolf removal led by the department be conducted in April instead, without explanation (page 15).
+Department recommends that the late winter wolf removal led by the department be conducted in April instead, without explanation (p.
+15).

-Cost analysis shows price of IM, PC and research, indicating that in FY23 PC was the most expensive line-item in the area, outpacing research (even amidst many research questions).
-Page 14
+Cost analysis shows price of IM, PC and research, indicating that in FY23 PC was the most expensive line-item in the area, outpacing research (even amidst many research questions; p.
+14).